Dorothea Maria of Anhalt

 Dorothea Maria of Anhalt (Dessau, 2 July 1574 – Weimar, 18 July 1617), was by birth a member of the House of Ascania and princess of Anhalt.
 After her marriage, she became Duchess of Saxe-Weimar.

-Dorothea Maria was the sixth daughter of Joachim Ernest, Prince of Anhalt, but second-born daughter by his second wife Eleonore, daughter of Christoph, Duke of Württemberg.
+Dorothea Maria was the sixth daughter of Joachim Ernest, Prince of Anhalt, but second-born daughter with his second wife Eleonore, daughter of Christoph, Duke of Württemberg.

 Life

 In 1586, the twelve-year-old Dorothea Maria was chosen by her father as Abbess of Gernrode and Frose as the successor to her elder sister Agnes Hedwig.

 In 1593 she was relieved of her post as abbess in order to marry John II, Duke of Saxe-Weimar.
 The wedding took place in Altenburg on 7 January of that year.
 Her successor as abbess was her niece, Sophie Elisabeth, eldest daughter of her half-brother John George I, Prince of Anhalt-Dessau.